shayan-khoygani/Codebook/README.md

 Message in the #codebook channel is slack for any issues.

 ## Folder directory
 Each folder contains the raw data + notebook, html, pdf version of its corresponding codebook.
+We are working on transfering all files to AWS cloud, so we will fetch it from there in the future.
+For now, we will have a duplicate stored in the repository, so it can be loaded into the notebooks.

 ## Project status
 Healthy